sportstalk247/sdk-android-kotlin/docs/source/usage/chat_client.md

                     frequency = 1000L /* Polling Frequency.
 Defaults to 500 milliseconds if not explicitly provided */,
                     /*
                     * The following are placeholder/convenience functions should the developers want to implement it
                     * in a callback-oriented way.
 (Invoked as subscription's side-effect.
-In RxJava, these are invoked via .doOnNext { ... }.
 In coroutine flow, these are invoked via .onEach { ... })
                     */
                     onChatEvent = { event: ChatEvent -> /* Handle all other eventtype */ }, // OPTIONAL
                     onGoalEvent = { goalEvent: ChatEvent -> /* Handle eventtype == "goal" */ }, // OPTIONAL